 The stacks hold the university’s extensive collection of medieval manuscripts, rare books, maps, historic tracts and pamphlets as well as modern-day items such as artists’ books, and rare limited editions.
 Built in 1962, the building is the largest in the world dedicated to the preservation and collection of rare books and manuscripts.

-The oldest printed item in their collection is a Gutenberg Bible from approximately 1454 (one of only 48 known examples of its kind), but perhaps the most famous item is the mysterious Voynich Manuscript.
+The oldest printed item in their collection is a Gutenberg Bible from approximately 1454 (one of only 48 known examples of its kind), but perhaps the most famous item is the mysterious Voynich Manuscript, also known by its call number, Beinecke MS 408.

 The Voynich Manuscript is named for the book dealer who purchased it in 1912, and very little is known about its true origins.
 Written entirely in a mysterious and most likely fictional language, the manuscript is elaborately decorated with symbols and illustrations of fanciful plant life.
 The book was donated to Yale’s Beinecke Library in 1969, where it continues to attract the attention of scholars and code-breakers attempting to crack its riddles and solve its mysteries.